MCP Servers - The Bridge Between LLMs and Real-World Tools

 Model Context Protocol (MCP) is one of the most promising efforts to fix that.

 It provides a structured, tool-agnostic way for language models to interact with external tools and resources.
-And at the heart of it all sits the MCP server, the part of your application that exposes tools and context to the LLM.
+At the centre of it all sits the MCP server, the part of your application that exposes tools and context to the LLM.

 What is an MCP Server?